urbit/create-landscape-app/README.md

 ## Getting Started

-Simply run `npx create-landscape-app` and follow the prompts, this will create a new folder with your application.
+Simply run `npx @urbit/create-landscape-app` and follow the prompts, this will create a new folder with your application.

 Once it's done open the `README.md` in that directory to get started.